 Jennifer Marsh is a busy woman.
-She’s working for FBI’s cybercrime division, mostly at night and during the day she’s raising her daughter by herself.
-One day the team get tip to check out a new site www.killwithme.com that’s streaming some really sick videos.
-First of them is a murder of a cat but soon human victims start appearing bound and placed in elaborate killing machines.
-The killer seems to be tech savvy and very ruthless, as FBI cannot shutdown the site because mirrors keep popping up.
+She’s working for the FBI’s cybercrime division, mostly at night, and during the day she’s raising her daughter by herself.
+One day the team gets a tip to check out a new site www.killwithme.com that’s streaming some really sick videos.
+The first of them is a murder of a cat but soon human victims start appearing bound and placed in elaborate killing machines.
+The killer seems to be tech-savvy and very ruthless, as the FBI cannot shut down the site because mirrors keep popping up.
 And so a game of cat and mouse begins.

 Director: Gregory Hoblit

-Cast: Diane Lane, Billy Burke, Colin Hanks, Peter Lewis
+Cast: Diane Lane, Billy Burke, Colin Hanks, Peter Lewis, Jesse Tyler Ferguson, Perla Haney-Jardine

 Rating: